EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 #### Prerequisites
 Before starting, ensure you have the following:

-* a KurrentDB cluster with the appropriate license key
+* A KurrentDB cluster with the appropriate license key
-  * this quickstart uses a cluster provisioned on a [public network](/cloud/networking/public-network) of [Kurrent Cloud](/cloud)
+  * This quickstart uses a cluster provisioned on a [public network](/cloud/networking/public-network) of [Kurrent Cloud](/cloud)
-* a Kafka cluster, with an API kley allowed to write to a topic named `loans`
+* A Kafka cluster, with an API key allowed to write to a topic named `loans`
-  * this quickstart uses a public Kafka cluster provisioned on [Confluent Cloud](https://confluent.cloud/)
+  * This quickstart uses a public Kafka cluster provisioned on [Confluent Cloud](https://confluent.cloud/)
 * Familiarity with command-line operations (curl)

 #### Step 1.
 Configure the Kafka Sink connector

-To configure the Kafka Sink connector, you need to create a configuration file that specifies the connection details for the Kafka cluster and the connector instance configuration
+To configure the Kafka Sink connector, you need to create a configuration file that specifies the connection details for the Kafka cluster and the connector instance configuration.

 1. Create a file named `kafka-sink-config.json` with the following content:

 ::: note
-Replace the values of  `bootstrapServers`, `authentication:username`, and `authentication:password` with the appropriate values for your Kafka cluster
+Replace the values of  `bootstrapServers`, `authentication:username`, and `authentication:password` with the appropriate values for your Kafka cluster.
 :::

 ```json lines